-- 52.-(1) A consumer shall at any time be entitled to discharge his obligations under a credit agreement other than a hire-purchase agreement before the time fixed by the agreement for termination, by giving notice of termination in writing to the creditor or the owner, as the case may be, of his intention to determine the agreement and where he does so he shall be allowed by the creditor or owner, as the -15 case may be, a reduction in the total cost of credit under the agreement calculated, subject to subsection (2), in accordance with such formula as the Central Bank may, from time to time, specify. - (2) The Minister, with the consent of the Minister for Finance, and after consultation with the Central Bank, may, in lieu of any formula 20 specified under subsection (1) by the Central Bank, prescribe a formula for the calculation under that subsection.
+- 52.-(1) A consumer shall at any time be entitled to discharge his obligations under a credit agreement other than a hire-purchase 25 agreement before the time fixed by the agreement for termination, by giving notice of termination in writing to the creditor or the owner, as the case may be, of his intention to determine the agreement and where he does so he shall be allowed by the creditor or owner, as the case may be, a reduction in the total cost of credit under the agreement 30 calculated, subject to subsection (2), in accordance with any method or formula approved for that purpose- - (a) by the Central Bank in the case of a credit agreement where the creditor is a credit institution, or - (b) by the Director in any other case.

+(2) The Minister, with the consent of the Minister for Finance, and after consultation with the Central Bank, may, in lieu of any formula specified under subsection (1) by the Central Bank, prescribe a formula for the calculation under that subsection.

-Reduction where amount owed becomes payable before time fixed by agreement.
+Reduction where amount owed becomes payable before time fixed by

-- 53.-(1) Where, for any reason, the amount owed by a consumer under a credit agreement becomes payable before the time fixed by the agreement, or any sum becomes payable by him before the time 25 so fixed, the consumer shall be entitled to a reduction in the total cost of credit calculated, subject to subsection (2), in accordance with such formula as the Central Bank may, from time to time, specify. - (2) The Minister, with the consent of the Minister for Finance, and after consultation with the Central Bank, may, in lieu of any formula 30 specified under subsection (1) by the Central Bank, prescribe a formula for the calculation under that subsection.
+53.-(1) Where, for any reason, the amount owed by a consumer 40 under a credit agreement becomes payable before the time fixed by the agreement, or any sum becomes payable by him before the time so fixed, the consumer shall be entitled to a reduction in the total cost of credit calculated, subject to subsection (2), in accordance with any method or formula approved for that purpose-

+- (a) by the Central Bank in the case of a credit agreement where the creditor is a credit institution, or - (b) by the Director in any other case. - (2) The Minister, with the consent of the Minister for Finance, and after consultation with the Central Bank, may, in lieu of any formula specified under subsection (1) by the Central Bank, prescribe a formula for the calculation under that subsection. - 54.-(1) Subject to section 59 a creditor shall not enforce a provision of a credit agreement byenforcement.